RSV Activity Surveillance & Graph 2024

 Western Australia

-The number of respiratory syncytial virus (RSV) cases notified to the Department of Health decreased to 119 cases in the past week.
+The number of respiratory syncytial virus (RSV) cases notified to the Department of Health decreased by 22% to 71 cases in the past week.

 For more information: https://www.health.wa.gov.au/Articles/F_I/Infectious-disease-data/Virus-WAtch